Oriental Medicine and Acupuncture

 The first law that Chinese medicine is based upon is the law of Yin and Yang.
 According to the Chinese, all life and the entire material universe originated from a single unified source, called Tao, which is an integrated and undifferentiated whole that is present in everything.
 Tao created two opposing forces – yin and yang, which are archetypal opposites that combine to create everything in the relative world.
 The interaction of yin and yang creates movement and energy, an energy known in China as qi, or the final force.
 Qi energy is all around us and infusing us.
 The life force permeates the entire universe, for it is an infinite resource available to all.

-Jeannie Elmstrom, L.Ac., is the acupuncturist and Oriental Medicine practitioner at Balance Westside Wellness.
+There are three acupuncturists and practitioners of Oriental Medicine at Balance Westside Wellness.

 What is Acupuncture?